Fully Dynamic Algorithms for Knapsack Problems with Polylogarithmic Update Time: Introduction

-A PTAS for \multiknapsack was first discovered by Chekuri and Khanna~\cite{ChekuriK05} and an EPTAS due to Jansen~\cite{Jansen10mkp} is also known.
-The running time of the EPTAS is $2^{\OO(\log(1/\eps)/\eps^5)} \cdot \poly(n)$.
-Jansen later presented a second EPTAS~\cite{Jansen12mkp} with an improved running time of $2^{\OO(\log^4(1/\eps)/\eps)} + \poly(n)$.
-The mentioned algorithms are all static and assume full knowledge about the instance for which a complete solution has to be found.
-Hence, directly applying such an approximation scheme on each update is prohibitive as a single item arrival can change a packing solution completely requiring a full recomputation with running time polynomial in the input size.
+A PTAS for \multiknapsack was first {presented} by Chekuri and Khanna~\cite{ChekuriK05} and EPTAS {s} due to Jansen~\cite{Jansen10mkp,Jansen12mkp} {are} also known. {The fastest of these algorithms \cite{Jansen12mkp} has a} running time of $2^{\OO(\log^4(1/\eps)/\eps)} + n^{\OO(1)}$.
+The mentioned algorithms are all static and assume full knowledge about the instance for which a complete solution has to be found. {In particular, their solutions might change completely when a single item is added to the input which makes a full recomputation necessary.
+The algorithm in~\cite{ChekuriK05} invokes a guessing step with $n^{f(1/\eps)}$ many options which are too many for a polylogarithmic update time.
+The EPTASs in~\cite{Jansen10mkp,Jansen12mkp} use a configuration linear program of size $\Omega(n)$ which is also prohibitively large for such an update time.}

-At the heart of the two EPTASes~\cite{Jansen10mkp,Jansen12mkp} lies a configuration integer linear program (ILP) for rounded items and/or knapsacks of exponential size.
-Even though near-optimal solutions to the LP relaxations can be found and rounded in time~$\OO(\text{poly}(n))$, this is beyond the scope of the polylogarithmic update time we are interested in.
-Additionally, the configuration ILPs still contain~$\OO(n)$ many constraints and variables which is yet another obstacle when aiming for dynamically maintaining approximate solutions with polylogarithmic running time.
-Hence, to sufficiently improve the running time, a more careful approach for rounding items has to be developed before similar configuration ILPs can be applied.